ActianCorp/integration-platform-docs/docs/points.md

 | MultiVectors | Matrices of numbers with fixed length but variable height. <br /> Usually obtained from late interaction models like ColBERT. |

 It is possible to attach more than one type of vector to a single point.
-In Qdrant we call these Named Vectors.
+In Cortex we call these Named Vectors.

 Read more about vector types, how they are stored and optimized in the [vectors](#) section.